 The Organization was established in December 1951 and began its operations in early 1952 as the Intergovernmental Committee for European Migration.
 Its Constitution was adopted on 19 October 1953 and came into force on 30 November 1954.
 Amendments were made to the Constitution, effective 14 November 1989, and the Organization was renamed the International Organization for Migration.

 The Council, on which each Member State has one representative and one vote, is the highest authority and determines IOM policies.

-The Administration, which comprises a Director General, a Deputy Director General and such staff as the Council may determine, is responsible for administering and managing the Organization in accordance with the Constitution and the policies and decisions of the Council and the Executive Committee.
+The Administration, which comprises a Director General, a Deputy Director General and such staff as the Council may determine, is responsible for administering and managing the Organization in accordance with the Constitution and the policies and decisions of the Council and and the Standing Committee on Programmes and Finance.
 The Director General, who is the Organization's highest executive official, and the Deputy Director General are independently elected by the Council for a period of five (5) years.